CBL17/zaml/README.md

 ### TODO
  - More testing lmao
  - Comptime struct generation option
- - Helpful error messages
+ - Helpful error messages (not that hard tbh)
- - Actual parsing not just tokenizing :sob: